lbussy/keg-cop/docs/context/settings/temperature/sensors/index.rst

 #######################

 .. image:: sensors.png
-   :scale: 100%
+   :scale: 50%
    :align: center
    :alt: Temperature Sensor Settings

 You may apply a positive or negative calibration value individually for each temperature sensor.

 If a sensor is unused, or if you wish to disable it, mark it as such.
+A disconnected sensor which is left enabled shoes an error value.